Excerpt taken from ‘Lost in Faith. It could take faith to...’

 My tears are changing!
 They are not tears of self-pity any more but ones of gratitude, and my heart is breaking out of repentance.

 Being severed for good from my country, relatives, and denomination, has seemed to pale in comparison with more of an understanding of His detachment from a sinless environment.

 My tears have now turned into tears of submission.
 I even feel privileged because of what the Apostle Paul said, ‘We are fellow heirs with Christ, if indeed we suffer with Him’ (Romans 8:17).

-I have already learned my first lesson in this wild, barren, and silent wilderness, and I’m certain there will be more lessons I will need to learn yet.
+I have already learned my first lesson in this wild, barren, and silent wilderness, and I’m certain there will be more lessons this wife, mom, and totally inexperienced missionary will need to learn yet.